kuzzleio/documentation-old/src/sdk-reference/memory-storage/append.md

 ## Callback Response

-Return an integer containing the new length of the key's value
+Return an integer containing the new length of the key's value.